guoyu07/skynet-5/README.md

 ```

-Put your password into input, click on "Generate hash" and place generated hash into config file or/and into compiled version.
+Put your password into input, click on "Generate hash" and place generated hash into config file (*/src/SkynetUser/SkynetConfig.php*) and into compiled version.

 ```php
 const PASSWORD
 ```

 Ok, let's back to your Skynet Control Panel: